-.5.1 Human Resources/Personnel
+8.5.1 Human Resources/Personnel

-The shall ensure that all personnel performing work affecting the implementation and maintenance of the certified sourcing shall be competent on the basis of appropriate training, education, skills and experience.
+The Certified Organization shall ensure that all personnel performing work affecting the implementation and maintenance of the certified sourcing shall be competent on the basis of appropriate training, education, skills and experience.

-.5.2 Technical Facilities
+8.5.2 Technical Facilities

-The shall identify, provide and maintain the infrastructure and technical facilities needed for effective implementation and maintenance of the organization’s certified sourcing to meet the requirements of this standard.
+The Certified Organization shall identify, provide and maintain the infrastructure and technical facilities needed for effective implementation and maintenance of the organization’s certified sourcing to meet the requirements of this standard.

-.56 Internal Audit and Management Review
+8.6 Internal Audit and Management Review